steffikuriakose/Team-lime/README.md

 14/11/22 Added homepage content from Adina, also added login and chatbot pages and links back to homepage

 15/11/22 Updated homepage.
 Ajusted CSS for homepage.
-Added nav bar & css to all pages
+Added nav bar & css to all pages.
+Added new image to homepage header and reduce size a little